owlike/genson/website/Documentation/UserGuide.md

  - the class in which the property is declared.

 This can become really handy if you want to apply some custom Converters based on such criteria.
-The {% highlight java nowrap %}@JsonConverter{% endhighlight %} and {% highlight java nowrap %}@JsonDateFormat{% endhighlight %}
-support have been implemented using Contextual Factories.
+The {% highlight java nowrap %}@JsonConverter{% endhighlight %} and {% highlight java nowrap %}@JsonDateFormat{% endhighlight %} support have been implemented using Contextual Factories.

+For example if you want to use some specific converter only when some custom annotation is present on the property:

+{% highlight java %}
+public class MyContextualFactory implements ContextualFactory {
+  @Override
+  public Converter create(BeanProperty property, Genson genson) {
+    MyCustomAnnotation ann = property.getAnnotation(MyCustomAnnotation.class);
+    if (ann != null) {
+      return myCustomConverter;
+    } else return null;
+  }
+}

+Genson genson = new GensonBuilder().withContextualFactory(new MyContextualFactory()).create();
+{% endhighlight %}

+A couple of other things & components can be customized, but they are a even more advanced usage and require some knowledge of how Genson works, thus they are not documented here.
+If you encounter any problems or don't know how to achieve something, don't hesitate to post a message on the mailling list.
+You can also get help there on how to extend more "internal" parts of Genson.